 - Avoid acidic or acidifying foods, such as citrus fruits, refined flour, sugar, fried foods, dairy or red meat.
 You can, however, drink a bit of lemon juice, because this acid is capable of neutralizing the acids in your stomach.

 If you need to take an anti-acid, whether it be for heartburn or acidity, you should try out one of these natural remedies to alkalinize those acids without altering your stomach’s natural pH.
 Similarly, you should avoid medications and even baking soda, which can have negative long-term effects.

-- Umeboshi plums: Japonese umeboshi plums have a very strong flavor, which is both salty and acidic at the same time.
+- Umeboshi plums: Japanese umeboshi plums have a very strong flavor, which is both salty and acidic at the same time.
 This comes from the fermentation process they undergo.
-However, they are very beneficial; just put a bit in the center of your tongue, leave it there for a few seconds, and swallow.
+They are very beneficial; just put a bit in the center of your tongue, leave it there for a few seconds, and swallow.

-- White clay (for oral use): white clay is an extremely beneficial supplement that can help you eliminate toxins from your body, as well as neutralize your acidity.
+- White clay (for oral use): White clay is an extremely beneficial supplement that can help you eliminate toxins from your body, as well as neutralize your acidity.
 Mix a cup of water with a teaspoon of clay.
 Stir with a spoon that is neither plastic nor metal.
-Let it set for ten minutes and drink.
+Let it sit for ten minutes and drink.

-- Raw potato juice: potato juice, despite its strange texture and flavor, is a natural anti-acid that you should always have on hand.
-You can blend up a well washed potato or buy this juice at a natural food store.
+- Raw potato juice: Potato juice, despite its strange texture and flavor, is a natural anti-acid.
+You can blend up a well-washed potato or buy this juice at a natural food store.

 Above all, remember whether you may have heartburn or acidity, the most important thing is to watch the foods you are eating to prevent any unwanted symptoms.